Partitioning Well-Clustered Graphs: Spectral Clustering Works!: Partitioning Well-Clustered Graphs in Nearly-Linear Time

 All the proofs for the seeding and grouping steps assume that we have an embedding $\{x(u)\}_{u\in V[G]}$ satisfying the following two conditions:

-Notice that these two conditions hold trivially if $\{x(u)\}_{u\in V[G]}$ is the spectral embedding, or any embedding produced by good approximations of the first $k$ eigenvectors.
-However, obtaining such embedding becomes non-trivial when $k$ becomes large, as directly computing the first $k$ eigenvectors takes super-linear time.
-We will present an embedding that satisfies \eq{approx_emb1} and \eq{approx_emb}, and can be computed efficiently.
-This leads to a nearly-linear time algorithm for partitioning well-clustered graphs, even when $k$ is super logarithmic.
-Throughout the whole section, we assume that $\Upsilon=\Omega(k^5)$, where $\Omega(\cdot)$ hides a factor of $\log^ck$ for some constant $c$.
+Notice that these two conditions hold trivially if $\{x(u)\}_{u\in V[G]}$ is the spectral embedding $\{ F(u)\}_{ u \in V[G]}$, or any embedding produced by good approximations of the first $k$ eigenvectors.
+However, obtaining such embedding becomes non-trivial for a large value of $k$, as directly computing the first $k$ eigenvectors takes super-linear time.
+We will present a nearly-linear time algorithm that computes an embedding satisfying \eq{approx_emb1} and \eq{approx_emb}.
+By using standard dimensionality reduction techniques that approximately preserve pairwise distances, such as the Johnson-Lindenstrauss transform (see e.g.~\cite{dasguptaJL}), we can also always assume that the dimension of the embedding $\{x(u)\}_{u\in V[G]}$ is $d=O(\log^3 n)$.
+Throughout the whole section, we assume $k=\omega(\poly\log n)$ and $\Upsilon=\tilde{\Omega}(k^5)$.

+This section is organized as follows: \secref{seed} and \secref{group} discuss the seeding and grouping steps, assuming that we have an embedding $\{x(u)\}_{u\in V[G]}$ that satisfies \eq{approx_emb1} and \eq{approx_emb}, and \secref{approx} analyzes the approximation guarantee of the partition returned by the grouping step.
+In \secref{heatker}, we present an algorithm that computes all required quantities in nearly-linear time, assuming that we know the value of $\lambda_k$.
+This assumption on $\lambda_k$ will be finally removed in Section~\ref{sec:pfthm13}, and this leads to our final algorithm which corresponds to \cref{thm:main_informal}.